Incommensurate Twisted Bilayer Graphene: emerging quasi-periodicity and stability: Introduction

+Our result therefore ensures that for weak hopping for most (in the sense specified above) angles the semimetallic behaviour persists even in presence of the large momentum Umklapp terms which almost connect the Dirac points.
+The result provides a partial justification of the effective continuum description of TBG in which terms are neglected.
+It would be of course a very interesting problem to consider hopping outside the regime we are considering to see if there can be some transition to a different phase due to such terms, as it happens for fermions in a 1D quasi-periodic Aubry potential; or to detect in the weak coupling regime some sign of fractality following from the above number theoretical considerations.

 The paper is organized in the following way.
 In Section \ref{sec:model} the lattice model of TBG is presented.
 In Section \ref{sec:feynman} a perturbative expansion for the correlations is derived.
-In Section \ref{sec:feynman1} the emerging quasi-periodicity and the small divisor problem is described, together with the required (number theoretical) Diophantine conditions.
-Section \ref{sec:result} contains a statement of the main result and in Section \ref{sec:renormalized} the Renormalization Group derivation is presented.
+The main result is stated in Section \ref{sec:result}.
+In Section \ref{sec:feynman1} the emerging quasi-periodicity and the small divisor problem is described, together with the required (number theoretic) Diophantine conditions.
+In Section \ref{sec:renormalized} the Renormalization Group derivation is presented.
 The Appendices detail the more technical aspects of the analysis.